Trans-Air Service Flight 671: Accident

-The flight departed Luxembourg Airport at 07:14 UTC on March 31, 1992; it was carrying 38 tonnes of freight and was destined for Mallam Aminu Kano International Airport near Kano, Nigeria.
+The flight departed Luxembourg Airport at 07:14 UTC (9:14 am local time) on 31 March 1992; it was carrying 38 tonnes of freight and was destined for Mallam Aminu Kano International Airport near Kano, Nigeria.
 At approximately 08:11, while the aircraft was climbing through 32,000 ft over the Drôme department in southeastern France, the crew noticed severe turbulence and heard a loud "double bang"; the aircraft subsequently began to roll to the right.
 Captain Berglund then disengaged the autopilot and used control column and rudder inputs to regain control of the aircraft.
 In addition, the fire warning was continuously audible and could not be switched off by the flight engineer.
-First Officer Emery subsequently observed that the number 4 engine (the right-most of the aircraft's four engines) had detached from the wing and sent out a mayday call.
-Emery subsequently noticed that the number 3 engine (the inner engine on the right wing) had also detached from the wing.
-Captain Berglund subsequently started descending towards Marseille while Flight Engineer Boone began dumping fuel in preparation for an emergency landing.
+First Officer Emery observed that the number 4 engine (the right-most of the aircraft's four engines) had detached from the wing and sent out a mayday call.
+Emery then noticed that the number 3 engine (the inner engine on the right wing) had also detached from the wing.
+Captain Berglund started descending towards Marseille while Flight Engineer Boone began dumping fuel in preparation for an emergency landing.

 During the descent, the crew noticed an airfield ahead; this was Istres-Le Tubé Air Base in Istres, France.
-The crew subsequently decided to land on runway 15 at Istres; this required a left hand circuit prior to landing.
+The crew then decided to land on runway 15 at Istres; this required a left hand circuit prior to landing.
 This left turn proved to be very challenging for Captain Berglund given the damage to the aircraft's flight controls; the cockpit voice recorder showed that First Officer Emery was encouraging Berglund by repeating the words "left turn" six times.
 Shortly before landing, the air traffic controller observed a fire on the aircraft.

-The aircraft made an emergency landing at Istres at 08:35, approximately 24 minutes after the initial engine separation.
+The aircraft made an emergency landing at Istres at 08:35 (10:35 am local time), approximately 24 minutes after the initial engine separation.
 During the landing roll, the aircraft ran off the left side of the runway.
 After the aircraft came to a stop, the crew noticed that there was a fire on the aircraft's right wing.
-All five occupants of the aircraft survived without any injuries; however, there was considerable fire damage to the right wing.
+All five occupants of the aircraft survived without any injuries; nonetheless, there was considerable fire damage to the right wing.
 The aircraft was damaged beyond repair.

 Investigation

+Following the incident, engines number 3 and 4 were located near Séderon, Drôme.
 Investigators found that metal fatigue had caused a crack to develop in the pylon that held the number 3 engine (the right inboard engine) to the wing.
 This weakened the pylon such that it broke on the accident flight, leading to separation of the number 3 engine.
-The separated number 3 engine then struck the number 4 engine, causing it to separate as well.
+As it detached from the wing, the separated number 3 engine struck the number 4 engine, causing it to separate as well.
 In addition, an airworthiness directive that required periodic inspections of the pylons was found to be ineffective in detecting such fatigue cracks.